I hope you enjoy!

 Tinsdale shook his head.
 “It's too bad you aren't settled with this long-distance girl of yours.
 You'd be a perfect candidate, but you know how these folks around here are.
 They want to see a married and settled sheriff.”

 Ah, hell, this again?
 The curse of a small town was that everyone knew each other's business and believed they had a right to interfere.
-He'd come home and only wanted to forget the sounds of exploding IEDs.
+He'd come home from serving his country, ready to give up living in various ports or manufactured, impermanent housing in sandy countries.
+He wanted to forget the sounds of exploding IEDs, meals from a bag, and the unending stress of each day's uncertainty.
 He'd wanted to take a deep breath and not expect something bad to happen every second of everyday.
-He wanted to shut his eyes and not dream about being on an endless recon mission that went nowhere and did nothing, stuck in a perpetual loop of hell.
+He wanted to shut his eyes and not dream about being on an endless recon mission that went nowhere and did nothing, stuck in a perpetual loop of Hell.
 And he certainly didn't want to come home and be set up with every single female in the county, some barely over eighteen.
 Fort had no interest in the sort of relationship that required more work than one night.
-Out here in nowhere’s land, life was hard, and he had no intention of making it more so by complicating it with a woman who would eventually leave anyway.
+Out here in nowhere’s land, life was hard, and he had no intention of complicating it with a woman who would eventually leave anyway.

 Inventing a long-distance love had been all kinds of brilliant when he'd come up with it.
 Kept all the locals nose out of his business.
-And for the most part work handily.
+And, for the most part, worked handily.
 Until now.
 Fort narrowed his eyes and looked at Tinsdale.
-“You saying if I were interested in running for sheriff then I'll need to be married, first?
+“You saying if I were interested in running for sheriff, then I'll need to be married, first?
 Deke's not married.”

 “But he was,” Ma answered.
 “And being a widower works in his favor.”